CarlosLF/P1_EKF/README.md

 # Results

-The results of the EKF project of data set 1  are
+The results of the EKF project with data set 1 are
 ![alt text][Result1]

-The results of the EKF project of data set 2 are
+The results of the EKF project with data set 2 are
 ![alt text][Result2]